ngs-docs/2021-GGG298/Week7-Git_and_GitHub_for_file_tracking_and_sharing/README.md

 and now run it:
 ```
-snakemake
+snakemake -j 1
 ```
 This will create the file `hello.txt` with the words `hello, world` in it.

 What should we add to git?
 In general, add _scripts_ and _metadata_ to git, but not _generated files_ that can be produced by the scripts.
-So in this case, We want to add the Snakefile, but _not_ the output file.
+So in this case, we want to add the Snakefile, but _not_ the output file.

 If you run
 ```